ShashaankV/metal2splitscreen/README.md

 Why two viewports rather than split the screen into two rects, etc.?
 Viewport makes it easy to use Metal/OpenGL (graphics card) built-in 3D transformation such as different camera positions (needed for stereopsis).

-## iOS projects
+## iOS projects (Xcode 9.4)
-<i>Metal 2 does not work on simulator.
-To test results, you need to test on a phone (known universal xcode-metal issue).
-Projects listed in order of development; early versions are less complex.</i>
+<i>Metal does not work on simulator (by design).
+To test results, you need to test on a phone.
+Projects listed in order of developmental stage.</i>
 * metal2swift1 - basic code (single main script), example image (simple geometric shapes): flipped triangles (fill respective half-screens)
 * metal2swift2 - refactor:
   * geometric object class (file), quad, triangles (up and down)
   * Node class (name from metalbyexample <url>http://metalbyexample.com/modern-metal-2/#more-669</url>) - formats object for Metal; deviates from HelloMetal in that my Node class does not include rendering functions
+* metal2swift3 - example of different textures for different viewports
+  * add color and texture coordinates to object class
+  * refactor:
+    * shader - parses object position, color, and texture coordinates
+  * add color and texture fragment shaders